 Each year, Hypo Tirol Bank offers young people the opportunity to take up a profession in the banking industry, either via apprenticeships or the internal trainee programme.
 In this way, young talents are attracted and educated, and jobs in the banking sector are made more appealing.
 The programmes are composed of practical training modules that are to be completed in the company and learning units that have to be attended in vocational schools for apprentices or in external educational institutions.
-Hypo Tirol Bank is always represented at education and career fairs, where it specifically advertises these programmes and consequently, it attracts employees.
 Since 2013, the regional bank has held the prestigious title "Awarded Tyrolean Training Employer", which is awarded by the Province of the Tyrol, the Chamber of Commerce and the Chamber of Labour.
-This award shall be understood as recognition and confirmation for the numerous activities that are offered in the context of apprenticeship.
+This award shall be understood as recognition and confirmation for the numerous activities that are offered in the context of apprenticeship In 2019, the employee turnover rate accounted for 9.99 %